Creating tileable wood texture in GIMP

 |Image-8 Tile layers in the Layer panel.|

-Step-8.
-The tile as it appears will look pretty basic and it need to dirtied up a bit.
+- Step-8.
+The tile as it appears will look pretty basic and it needs to dirtied up a bit.
 Follow the following actions carefully.

 Duplicate the noise layer two times and merge them.
 And retain the layer mode for it at ‘Divide’.
 Select any colour from it by using the tool “Select regions by colour” (Shift+O).
 Press ‘Ctrl+I’ or goto Select>> Invert Selection to Invert the selection.
 Without disturbing the selection create another transparent layer and rename it dirty.
 Fill the selection with Black colour in the dirty layer (in image8 its is shown by layer named Empty layer).
 Change the layer mode to ‘Grain Merge’ and opacity to 50.